 One of our accident victim counsellors will contact you in a timely manner in order to analyze your needs and provide you with additional information.

-One of our home adaptation professional will draw up a list of your eligible needs.
+The SAAQ professional assigned to home adaptation will draw up a list of your eligible needs.

 The architectural consultant of your choice will submit a report to the SAAQ so that the analysis of your application can be completed.

 Upon receiving your documents, we will ensure that the home adaptation solution being considered is the most appropriate and least expensive solution.

-A solution is appropriate if it meets the needs identified by the occupational therapist and if the cost of the alterations is covered by the SAAQ.
+A solution is appropriate if it meets the needs noted by the occupational therapist and if the cost of the alterations is covered by the SAAQ.

 The least expensive solution is the one that costs the least among all those proposed by the architectural consultant in charge of your file.

-Once the most appropriate and least expensive solution has been chosen, a home adaptation project will be drafted and submitted to you by the architectural consultant.
+Once the most appropriate and least expensive solution has been determined, a home adaptation project will be drafted and submitted to you by the architectural consultant.

 If you choose a more costly home adaptation solution...